satansdeer/satansdeer.github.com/content/legacy-posts/git-add-patch/index.md

 ➜  git_add_patch (master) ✗ git commit -m "Complete the first couplet"
 ```

-Git splits hunks by the empty lines, but what if you really need to stage only **specific&nbsp;lines**.
+Git splits hunks by the empty lines, but what if you need to stage only **specific&nbsp;lines**.

 ## Behold The Power Of E